dohabenhabbach/dohabenhabbach/README.md

 -->
 I'm Doha, a data engineering student 👩‍💻  at the National School of Applied Science Al Hociema in Morocco 🇲🇦.
 My passion for the field drives me to seek practical experience to complement my theoretical knowledge.
 With a strong motivation and dedication, I continuously strive to expand my skill set and acquire new knowledge every day.

-- 🌱 I’m currently learning Spring Framework
+- 🌱 I’m currently learning Spring Framework.
-- 👯 I’m looking to collaborate on a lot of project
+- 👯 I’m looking to collaborate on a lot of project.
 - 📫 How to reach me: benhabbachdoha@gmail.com

 <h2>Technical Skills</h2>